As we count down to 2020, film buffs around the world are dropping their lists of the past decade’s best movies.

 14. Gone Girl (2014)

 David Fincher again?
 Yep!
-All three of the director’s films from this decade made the list.
+All three of the director’s films from this decade made my list.
+Deal with it.

 13. Mad Max: Fury Road (2015)